 Sources of Information

-When I purchased Mama, the pet shop sold me bird seed, vitamins and 2 books.
+When I purchased Mama, almost 14 years ago, the pet shop sold me bird seed, vitamins and 2 books.
 A pellet diet wasn't mentioned in either book.
 Many other cockatiels are getting sick because of poor nutrition.
-This site is my way of trying to help other birds stay healthy and live a long lifespan.
+This site is my way of trying to help other birds stay healthy and live a longer, happier life.
 If you think your bird is sick, Click Here to find an avian vet.

-Bay Area Bird Hospital, San Franciso CA (Click Here)
+Dr. Lynn Dustin, Bay Area Bird Hospital, San Franciso CA

 Complete Pet Bird Owner's Handbook, Dr. Gary Gallerstein, D.V.M.
 Avian Publications, 2003, One of the best books on pet bird care and health on the market.
 Over 400 pages with information that can save the life of your bird.
 Well written and informative for anybody owning a pet bird of any species.
 A must have if you love your bird. + + + + +